AttiR/Users-List/README.md

 # Users-List
-Get the Users Data using API and display it in Cards.
+React App, get the Users Data using API and display it in Cards.